-- RUNNING : The counter registers travel time only. - KEY ON: The counter registers when the "key" switch is closed.

-2 Set motor sens

-- DIGITAL: A digital (ON/OFF) motor thermal sensor is connected to A25 input. - ANALOG: An analog motor thermal sensor is connected A25 (the curve can be customized on a customer request). - NONE: No motor thermal sensor switch is connected.
+- RUNNING : The counter registers travel time only. - KEY ON : The counter registers when the "key" switch is closed. - 2 Set temperature - DIGITAL : A digital (ON/OFF) motor thermal sensor is connected to A25 input. - ANALOG : An analog motor thermal sensor is connected A25 (the curve can be customized on a customer request). - NONE : No motor thermal sensor switch is connected.